-The Diploma course takes you through all aspects of dog psychology and care, whether your interest in dog behaviour is leading you towards considering a career in this field, or whether you just want to understand your dog better.This guides you through an exploration of how and why dogs think, behave and communicate as they do, and explains the steps you can take to assess and redress all forms of issues.
+The Diploma course takes you through all aspects of the dog mind, instincts, behaviour and care, whether your interest in dogs is leading you towards considering a career in this field, or whether you just want to understand your dog better.This guides you through an exploration of how and why dogs think, behave and communicate as they do, and explains the steps you can take to assess and redress all forms of issues.
 The course includes the latest scientific research findings which will further help you to understand dog behaviour.

 The ISCP teaches and promotes only positive methods of working with dogs.
 Dogs are considered to be our best friends, and your study through the ISCP courses will enable you to form deeper bonds with the dogs in your care.

 I enjoyed my studies with the ISCP tremendously.
 My assignments were returned very promptly along with encouraging or thought-provoking comments.
 I really appreciated Lisa's personal touch and the whole ethos of her approach, and it helped a great deal to have one-to-one feedback and support throughout the course, and mentoring after graduation.

 The ISCP course fills a valuable niche.
 Whilst it provides all technical and intellectual information necessary, the coursework is also down to earth and based on practical examples.
 Many people who are 'naturals' in the dog training and behaviour world are not highly intellectual and nor do they need to be.
 Many other courses would simply swamp them in paperwork and academia whilst they would rather be out 'doing' and making use of their intuitive skills.
 The bias can be towards theory rather than hands-on.